GamedevJS/Gamedev.js-Survey/questions-2024.md

-# Gamedev.js Survey: State of Web Based Game Development in 2024
+# Gamedev.js Survey: State of Web Game Development in 2024

 The survey should take no more than 20 minutes.
-The result will be used to evaluate the state of Web Based Game Development in 2024.
-The survey will take place between OPENING_DATE and CLOSING_DATE, and we plan on sharing the results publicly on PUBLISHING_DATE.
+The result will be used to evaluate the state of Web Game Development in 2024.
+The survey takes place between December 4th and 20th 2024, and we plan on sharing the results publicly in January 2025.
 Make sure to visit [gamedevjs.com/survey/2024](https://gamedevjs.com/survey/2024/) for more details.

 This survey is anonymous.
-By (optionally) leaving your email address at the end, you agree to take part in the prize giveaway.
-The prizes include $50 for 10 lucky participants.
+By optionally leaving your email address at the end, you agree to take part in the prize giveaway.
+The prizes include $50 each for 10 lucky participants.
 Winners will be notified by email.

 We would like to extend our thanks for your participation.

-## 1. Country of Residence
+## 1. Country of residence
 _[dropdown]_

-## 2. Country of Origin
+## 2. Country of origin
 _[dropdown]_

 ## 3. Age